MorphPiece : A Linguistic Tokenizer for Large Language Models: Abstract

 \section{Abstract}

 Tokenization is a critical part of modern NLP pipelines.
-However, contemporary tokenizers for Large Language Models, are based on statistical analysis of text corpora, without much consideration to the linguistic features.
-We propose a linguistically motivated tokenization scheme, MorphPiece, which is based partly on morphological segmentation of the underlying text.
-A GPT-style causal language model trained on this tokenizer (called MorphGPT) shows superior convergence compared to the same architecture trained on a standard BPE tokenizer.
-Specifically we get Language Modeling performance comparable to a 6 times larger model.
-Additionally, we evaluate MorphGPT on a variety of NLP tasks in supervised and unsupervised settings and find superior performance across the board, compared to GPT-2 model.
+However, contemporary tokenizers for Large Language Models are based on statistical analysis of text corpora, without much consideration to the linguistic features.
+I propose a linguistically motivated tokenization scheme, MorphPiece, which is based partly on morphological segmentation of the underlying text.
+A GPT-style causal language model trained on this tokenizer (called MorphGPT) shows comparable or superior performance on a variety of supervised and unsupervised NLP tasks, compared to the OpenAI GPT-2 model.
+Specifically I evaluated MorphGPT on language modeling tasks, zero-shot performance on GLUE Benchmark with various prompt templates, massive text embedding benchmark (MTEB) for supervised and unsupervised performance, and lastly with another morphological tokenization scheme (FLOTA \cite{flota}) and find that the model trained on MorphPiece outperforms GPT-2 on most evaluations, at times with considerable margin, despite being trained for about half the training iterations.